Ramos-Diego/domilingo/README.md

 - [x] Login using OAuth/JWT (ADMIN/USERS)
 - [x] Add TailwindCSS
 - [x] Create database Schema and indexes
-- [ ] Index page shows words in alphabetical ascending order
+- [x] Index page shows words sorted alphabetically
+- [x] Add a word to the database
 - [ ] On Index page add option to display words by letter, trending, alphabetical descending order
 - [ ] Show word of the day
 - [ ] Add search by word